RiverGlide/CukeSalad/README.md

       @display = 0
     end

+From your project folder, run (_note: '%' is our command prompt_)

+  % cucumber .

-From your project folder, run `cucumber .` (i.e. telling cucumber to use the current folder).
+(i.e. telling cucumber to use the current folder).

 We now have our first passing Feature, without writing a single step definition!